Yiming1220/Effect-of-Different-Forms-of-Capital-Assistance-on-the-Performance-of-Microenterprises/README.md

 The repo is structured as the following:

-* Inputs: contains the raw data used in the study
+* Inputs: contains the raw data used in the study and file of coversations with Chatgpt
 * Outputs: contains the tables and graphs used in the paper, Quarto document of the paper, PDF of the paper and bibliography file.
 * scripts: contains the R scripts used to simulate, clean and replicate the data.